Skip to main content

 Update an application catalog with Cost Center data

-Cloudaware maintains a complete application catalog with an entire cloud resource inventory for each application.
-FinOps teams often customize the application attributes using additional fields such as Cost Center, Product, or Product Line in order to filter and group spending not only by Business Application but also by Business Product or Product Line.
+Cloudaware maintains a complete application catalog that includes the full cloud resource inventory for each application.
+FinOps teams often extend application attributes with fields such as Cost Center, Product, or Product Line to group and filter spending by Business Product and Product Line.
 Using CLI, FinOps engineers can quickly retrieve and update application attributes and even link applications to other entities in CMDB.

 Here is a sample use case:

-• Get AWS EC2 Instances with Cost Center and Product data attached to a specific Cloudaware Application and save the result in a CSV file on your device:
+• Retrieve AWS EC2 instances with Cost Center and Product data for a specific Cloudaware application, and save the results as a CSV file:

 NONE